RonT23/WSN/README.md

 **Stavros Kolios**     : `skolios@aerospace.uoa.gr`

-### Documentation
+## Documentation

-You can read our detailed documentation in `/docs`, where we describe the development and implementation steps.
+You can read our detailed documentation in `/docs`, where we describe the development and implementation steps, we provide user-manuals and explain design choices and considerations.